pksarguru/TDD-CI-Rails-Challenge/README.md

 This challenge assumes that we're—if not comfortable—at least familiar with testing a Rails application (see [rock-paper-scissors challenge][]).
 In this challenge, we'll build a Rails application feature-by-feature, taking an [outside-in][thoughtbot outside-in testing] approach to testing:  for each new feature, we'll begin by writing a feature test which will lead us to write further tests as it drives our development (e.g., unit tests for our models).

+### Test-driven Development
+In test-driven development, we write one test and then write just enough code to make that test pass.
+Then we write the next test and make it pass.
+One test after another, we write the test and then the code to make the test pass until we've built our application.

+When we take the outside-in approach to testing a Rails application, we begin by writing a feature test and then write the code to implement that feature.
+We'll need to work on our controllers and models to build the feature.
+When we do, we'll drive their development with tests, too.
+This means we'll be writing new tests for controllers and models while the feature test is still failing.
+But in writing and passing these other tests, our goal is to write just enough code to pass the feature test.
+And then we move on to the next feature.

 ## Releases
 ### Release 0: Set up a New Application for Testing
 Our first step is to create a new Rails application and set it up for testing.
 Begin by generating a new Rails app, but pass on some of the default options: (1) use a Postgres database, (2) skip Test Unit as we'll be testing with RSpec.
 Then, set up the application to test with RSpec, using the [rspec-rails][] gem.
 And, finally, add [Capybara][] for feature testing.